qkzk/fm/development.md

   - [x] Fix: ueberzug creation may crash the app (poison lock etc.) `Error: Error locking status: poisoned lock: another task failed inside`
   - [x] preview builder
   - [x] preview symlink to folder as the target
-  - [ ] preview symlink to files as the target.
-More difficult, must change PreviewBuilder completely
+  - [x] preview symlink to files as the target.
+Must change PreviewBuilder completely
   - [ ] preview refactor
   - [ ] simplify the mess as much as possible